 Tyler: John Wick

 Sorry about this one, guys.
 This movie was absolutely fantastic.
 Nothing against Keanu Reeves, but outside of the first Matrix and Bill and Ted, he hasn’t got the filmography (especially at this point in his career) that screams “I am pick parts carefully.”
 Don’t get me wrong.
-I love this guy, and I hope this movie gives him the push he deserves to be in bigger movies again that aren’t 47 Ronin or The Day the Earth Stood Still.
+I love the guy, and I hope this movie gives him the push he deserves to be in bigger movies again that aren’t 47 Ronin or The Day the Earth Stood Still.
 To me, he has always been an underrated “so bad he’s great” actor.
 He seems to always bring too little to any given part.
 Almost like the antithesis of Nic Cage.
 Low and behold, this movie comes out and turns out to be the best non-Raid action movie of the year.
 I honestly wish I had had the chance to write a full review.
 Suffice to say: this was a flat-out fun movie.
-It harkens back to a time where action was action; not overly edited, CGI-heavy clusterfucks.
+It harkens back to a time where action was action; not overly edited, CGI-heavy migraines.
 The action is clear, at times over-the-top but never so overblown that you are taken out of the movie.
 Not only that but the story is compelling and the the cast is made up of solid performances all-around, even from Reeves himself.

 Ken: John Wick

-Woops.
-Our bad.
+Woops, our bad.
 Overall just a fun and good movie.
 Should not be on the list.
 Though from the plot description you could see how we thought it should be going in.

 Tyler: Samurai Cop